taliabn/my-ludobots/README.md

 <br>

 ## Analysis
 From looking at the plots, it is unclear which brain architecture is better.
-Code used to perform further statistical analysis can be foundd in the file `stats.R`, which operates on numbers scraped using `clean.py`.
-The statistics investigated the final fitnesses for each individual in the population.
+Code used to perform further statistical analysis can be found in the file `stats.R`, which operates on numbers scraped using `clean.py`.
+Analyziz investigated the final fitnesses for each individual in the population.
 Specifically, for each seed, the test statistics were median fitness, the best indivividual, and the mean of the best 5 individuals.
 Each of the three statistics was used seperately to compare each of the three experimental groups to each other using hypothesis tests.

 Using a standard t-test, *no significant difference* was found between the best or median final fitnesses and the number of hidden layers in a robot's brain.
 The same conclusions can be made using the Wilcoxon rank sum test.

 The only exception was if a confidence level of 10% was used, when looking at the best 5 final fitnesses, there was weak evidence (p-value = 0.076) to suggest that 0 hidden layers had lower fitness than 2 hidden layers.
 Again, the wilcox test led to the same conclusion (p-value = 0.090).

 Final fitnesses for the best 5 individuals from each seed are compared in Figure 7.

 ![boxplot comparing best fitnesses from the three experimental groups](/figures/best5-boxplot.png)
 #### **Figure 7.** Distributions of best 5 individuals from each seed

 <br>

 ## Conclusions
 There is little statistically significant evidence to suggest that the number of hidden layers has an impact on the best final evolved robot's capabilities for locomotion.
-A possible explanation is that the amount of randomness in the generated robot's bodies and the evolution process shadows any possible trends in effects of brain architecture.
+A possible explanation is that the amount of randomness in the generated robot's bodies and the evolution process shadows any possible trends due to brain architecture.

 Outside of number of hidden layers, in these simulations there were several common features found in the **bodies** of the most successful evolved creatures.
 In general, many of the best creatures had some (not all) of the following traits: